The I Ching States Happiness Lies in the Proper Blend of:

 <<Previous Poem | More Poems by Ryokan | Next Poem >>

-We might catch a glimpse, we might just notice that opposites are not opposed, but joined.
-And we dance along that seam of connection.
+We might just notice that opposites are not opposed, but joined.
+And we dance along the seam of connection.

 One last bit of advice: When you dance, dance slow-fast!